aplteam/Tatin/docs/PublishingPackages.md

 Note that in case you specify a dependency that does not (yet?!) exist on the Registry then this has no consequences.
 The reason is that when a bunch of packages is published then there might well be mutual or worse circular dependencies.
 Insisting on dependencies already being published would not work out well then.

 Usually you will specify just a full package ID as a dependency.
-If you wish to you may also specify either a URL following the http:// protocol of a zip file following the file:// protocol.
+If you wish  you may also specify either a URL following the http:// protocol or a zip file following the file:// protocol.

 Notes:

-* Specifying a dependency with the file:// protocol means that you won't be able to publish that package to a Tatin server because it would for obvious reasons be rejected with 400 --- bad request
+* Specifying a dependency with the file:// protocol means that you won't be able to publish that package to a Tatin server because it would for obvious reasons be rejected with "400 --- bad request".

-* Specifying
+  That is good enough a reason to use this with care.
+Only when messing around with packages not desiged to be published to a Tatin server on your local machine may this be used.

-If a dependecy does not exist on the same Registry as your package ⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹
+* Using the http:// protocol defeats Tatin's scan strategy: when a dependency is required Tatin will scan all defined Registries oder by their priority unless the http:// protocol is used.
+Again this should be used very carefully, if at all.

 ### Final step